R. Walker Nickless: Bishop of Sioux City

+Retirement

-In May 2022, having reached the mandatory retirement age of 75 for bishops, Nickless submitted his resignation as bishop of the Diocese of Sioux City to Pope Francis I.
+In May 2022, having reached the mandatory retirement age of 75 for bishops, Nickless submitted his resignation as bishop of Sioux City to Pope Francis.
+This resignation was accepted on February 12, 2025.

 Viewpoints

 Health Care

 In August 2009, Nickless stated that "the Catholic Church does not teach that government should directly provide health care."
 Rather, he wrote,"[t]he proper role of the government is to regulate the private sector, in order to foster healthy competition and to curtail abuses.
 Therefore any legislation that undermines the viability of the private sector is suspect."

 Contraception

-In February, 2012, Nickless spoke during a webcast sponsored by the Family Research Council.
+In February, 2012, Nickless spoke during a webcast sponsored by the Family Research Council of Washington, D.C.
 In it, he characterized an Obama Administration initiative to require health insurers to provide birth control coverage as having been sponsored by "the power of evil," and called for "followers of the light" to "stand up and vehemently oppose this."

 White Nationalism

 On January 16, 2019, Nickless reacted to comments made by then US Congressman Steven King, calling them "totally inappropriate".
 King had defended white nationalism and white supremacy in public statements.